πŸ“ΉVideo Calls

 How It Works

-1. When a player initiates a video call, the system requests fresh TURN credentials from Cloudflare
+1. When a player initiates a video call, the system requests fresh TURN credentials from the configured provider

 2. Credentials are generated with a configurable expiration time (default: 24 hours)